luanjesus/01-ignite-github-explorer/README.md

 - How to create components
 - How to use github repository api (*https://api.github.com/orgs/rocketseat/repos*)

-# Improvement ideas
+<a href="#Improvement"></a># Improvement ideas
-[] - Give the option to choose the Github user / organization that you want to check the repositories for.
+- [ ] Give the option to choose the Github user / organization that you want to check the repositories for.
-[] - Change the title "Lista de repositório" to "Lista de repositório do {user}".
+- [ ] Change the title "Lista de repositório" to "Lista de repositório do {user}".
-[] - Make pagination.
+- [ ] Make pagination.
-[] - Allow searching for repositories by name.
+- [ ] Allow searching for repositories by name.
-[] - Allow filtering repositories by languages.
+- [ ] Allow filtering repositories by languages.